 An online, peer-reviewed, scholarly journal for all who design, use, research, and assess contemplative and introspective methods and practices in post-secondary education.

 The Journal of Contemplative Inquiry (ISSN: 2333-7281), founded by the Center for Contemplative Mind in Society, is a peer-reviewed journal publishing articles, reflections, and book reviews to support the scholarly exchange of ideas regarding the understanding, development, and application of contemplative and introspective methods in all aspects of higher education.
 Our intention is to share knowledge that is theoretically grounded and practically useful for teachers, students, staff, and leadership in higher education and related contexts.
-We seek to publish work that builds bridges between the emerging fields of contemplative pedagogy and contemplative learning and the wider Scholarship of Teaching and Learning (SoTL) focused on skillful course and programmatic design, creation of significant learning experiences, and creative forms of assessment.
-Particularly welcomed are submissions that align with the mission of the Center, including papers on inclusive pedagogies and analyses of social justice work in higher education.
+We seek to publish work that builds bridges between the emerging field of contemplative education, broadly defined, and best practices in the wider Scholarship of Teaching and Learning (SoTL), student life, faculty development, leadership studies, and related areas.
+Particularly welcomed are submissions that align with the mission of the Center for Contemplative Mind in Society to further compassion and social justice in all aspects of higher education and in our world more widely.

 Articles should describe and analyze specific developments and applications of contemplative practice and inquiry relevant to higher education.
 We seek papers that consider the context of the scholarship and practices described (e.g., type of institution, class size, student demographics and identity, traditions of contemplative practice), and we support the representation of diverse contemplative approaches and methods.
 Articles are evaluated against the following criteria: